Shiji: Manuscripts

-There are two known surviving fragments of pre-Tang dynasty Records manuscripts, both of which are held in the Ishiyama-dera temple in Ōtsu, Japan.
-Portions of at least nine Tang dynasty manuscripts survive: three fragments discovered among the Dunhuang manuscripts in the early 20th century, and six manuscripts preserved in Japanese temples and museums, such as the Kōzan-ji temple in Kyoto and the Tōyō Bunko museum in Tokyo.
-Several woodblock printed editions of the Records survive, the earliest of which date to the Song dynasty (960–1279).
+Only two fragments of pre-Tang dynasty Shiji manuscripts have survived to the present, and both are held by the Ishiyama-dera temple in Ōtsu, Japan.
+Portions of nine Tang dynasty manuscripts survive: three fragments discovered among the Dunhuang manuscripts in the early 20th century, and six manuscripts preserved in Japanese temples and museums such as the Kōzan-ji temple in Kyoto and the Tōyō Bunko museum in Tokyo.
+Several woodblock printed editions of the Shiji survive, the earliest of which date to the Song dynasty (960–1279).

 Contents

-In all, the Records is about 526,500 Chinese characters long, making it four times longer than Thucydides' History of the Peloponnesian War and longer than the Old Testament.
+The Shiji is around 526,500 Chinese characters in length, making it four times longer than Thucydides' History of the Peloponnesian War and longer than the Old Testament.
 Sima Qian conceived and composed his work in self-contained units, with a good deal of repetition between them.
-His manuscript was written on bamboo slips with about 24 to 36 characters each, and assembled into bundles of around 30 slips.
+His manuscript was written on bamboo slips, with 24 to 36 characters each, and assembled into bundles of around 30 slips.
 Even after the manuscript was allowed to circulate or be copied, the work would have circulated as bundles of bamboo slips or small groups.
 Endymion Wilkinson calculates that there were probably between 466 and 700 bundles, whose total weight would have been 88–132 lb, which would have been difficult to access and hard to transport.
 Later copies on silk would have been much lighter, but also expensive and rare.
 Until the work was transferred to paper many centuries later, circulation would have been difficult and piecemeal, which accounts for many of the errors and variations in the text.

-Sima Qian organized the chapters of Records of the Grand Historian into five categories, which each comprise a section of the book.
+Sima Qian organized the chapters of the Shiji into five categories, which each comprise a section of the book.

 "Basic Annals"

-The "Basic Annals" (běnjì 本紀) make up the first 12 chapters of the Records, and are largely similar to records from the ancient Chinese court chronicle tradition, such as the Spring and Autumn Annals.
+The "Basic Annals" (běnjì 本紀) make up the first 12 chapters of the Shiji, and are largely similar to records from the ancient Chinese court chronicle tradition, such as the Spring and Autumn Annals.
 The first five cover either periods, such as the Five Emperors, or individual dynasties, such as the Xia, Shang, and Zhou dynasties.
 The last seven cover individual rulers, starting with the First Emperor of Qin and progressing through the first emperors of the Han dynasty.
 In this section, Sima chose to also include de facto rulers of China, such as Xiang Yu and Empress Dowager Lü, while excluding rulers who never held any real power, such as Emperor Yi of Chu and Emperor Hui of Han.